Shopping for Fruits & Vegetables

 Buy small amounts of fresh.

 Some fresh fruits and vegetables go bad quickly.
 Buy small amounts of these, but more often.
-This way, you will have the fruits and veggies you need, without losing any to spoiling.
+This way, you will have the fruits and vegetables you need, without losing any to spoiling.

 Buy in bulk for things that last.